cookiestroke/DARTS/README.md

 **Learning about The Key Approaches used In Prior Work for Neural Architecture Search and Implementing DARTS**

 1. We observe the effect of the network size on the DARTS architecture.
 The code used to generate the DARTS architecture is given [here](https://github.com/dragen1860/DARTS-PyTorch).
+To run exponentiated gradient, replace the ```arch.py``` file with the one in this repo.
+We have modified the step function to use exponentiated gradient descent in the ```arch.py``` file.

 We use the command
 <pre>